mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Moreover, in case of newtypes, we can simplify the definition of the `Get` and `Put` type classes, using the `deriving` method available in the `newtype` library:
+Moreover, in the case of newtypes, we can simplify the definition of the `Get` and `Put` type classes, using the `deriving` method available in the `newtype` library:

 ```scala
 @newtype case class ActorName(value: String)